 To that effect, the Board's strategic discussions have centred on the sale of the full portfolio of solar assets.
 Particular oversight and direction from the Board has been provided with regard to the successful completion of the sale of a portion of the Company's solar assets in April 2023 and the resolution of the ongoing grid connection issue at the site in South Marston.

 Time has also been spent by the Board in considering the impact of the portfolio sale on compliance with the 80% qualifying holdings requirement that applies to the Company as a VCT.
 With part of the assets having being sold and the sale of the remaining assets ongoing, the Board with the Investment Adviser and other service providers have commenced the planning of the Company's eventual voluntary liquidation.
 The Board has approached potential liquidators with a view to an appointment to oversee the process.

 Throughout the year, the Board has also considered how to maximise dividend returns to Shareholders whilst taking into account the Company's expected cash requirements and the potential impact of the sale of investment assets in accordance with Shareholder wishes.
 After obtaining Shareholder approval at the Annual General Meeting held on 27 April 2023, the Company commenced a court-led process to cancel the Company's share premium account and capital redemption reserve.
-The successful conclusion of this process, along with the receipt of proceeds of sale arising from the disposal of the solar assets, allowed the Company to declare an interim dividend of 18.5p in June 2023 that reinstated the delayed 2.0p dividend that had been initially announced earlier in the year.
+The successful conclusion of this process, along with the receipt of proceeds of sale arising from the disposal of the solar assets, allowed the Company to declare an interim dividend of 16.5p per Ordinary share in June 2023.